sasimapatterson/social-network-API/README.md

 ## Descriptions
-Since this project is about Social Networking where user can share their th
+This project is about Social Networking where user can share their thoughts, react to friends' thoughts, and create a friend list.
+It is important as a web developer to have a good understanding of the connection between the database and the API.

 ## Installations